ValEmpire/snake_client/README.md

 ## Added Features to Server
 - Broadcast message with the name of the newly connected player to other players
+- Broadcast message other players when player leaves the game
 - Display number of connected players
 - Display the names and scores of connected players
 - Display the name of player with the highest score